Border Weirdness in Internet Explorer

 The second solution I found while attempting to

 narrow down the cause of this problem.
-For this solution we simply set a min-height
+For this solution we simply set a min-height on the

-.content
+.content div:

 I’m assuming this is some sort of hasLayout issue and giving

-in IE6, accomplished with conditional comments
+the div a min-height (height in IE6, accomplished with conditional comments

 in my example) also gives it layout, but I honestly